Sim2Team/Sim2Editor-Core/README.md

 Sim2Editor's JavaScript Core is written by Sim2Team, however mainly by SuperSaiyajinStackZ.

-This Core is being used for [Sim2Editor](https://github.com/Sim2Team/Sim2Editor)'s web version.
+This Core is being used for [Sim2Editor](https://github.com/Sim2Team/sim2editor)'s web version.
 We decided to do the Core External, so other apps can make use of this as well, if needed for whatever reason.

-If you want to see the core in action, feel free to go to the [Sim2Editor](https://sim2team.github.io/Sim2Editor) site and try it out!
+If you want to see the core in action, feel free to go to the [Sim2Editor](https://sim2team.github.io/sim2editor) site and try it out!

-## Core Usage

-For that, look at the coming soon:tm: wiki.
-It will also contain documentation about each Core function, so you can see what you'd need.

 ## Credits